Neel-Dandiwala/SpaceX-Dragon2-UI/README.md

 This is an interactive mock-up of the SpaceX Dragon 2 spacecraft's user interface.
 This Vue 3 project employs WebGL, THREEJS and Javascript along with HTML & CSS.

+Are you ready to board the Dragon 2 virtual spacecraft?
+[CHECK THE DEMO HERE](https://neel-dandiwala.github.io/SpaceX-Dragon2-UI/)!

 ✓ Chrome<br>
 ✓ Firefox<br>
 ✓ Opera Browser<br>